-• 55 Pa.
-Code Chapter 6400 when Respite is provided in Community Homes for people with intellectual disabilities;

 - 55 Pa.
+Code Chapter 6400 when Respite is provided in Community Homes for people with intellectual disabilities; - 55 Pa.
 Code Chapter 6500 when Respite is provided in Family Living Homes; - 55 Pa.
-Code Chapter 3800 when Respite is provided in child residential homes;

-• 55 Pa.
-Code Chapter 5310 when Respite is provided in licensed Community Residential Rehabilitation Services for the Mentally III Home;

-• Licensed Intermediate Care Facilities for individuals with an Intellectual Disability (55 Pa.
-Code 6600) that are owned and operated by private agencies; or

-• Licensed Nursing Homes (28 Pa.
+Code Chapter 3800 when Respite is provided in child residential homes; - 55 Pa.
+Code Chapter 5310 when Respite is provided in licensed Community Residential Rehabilitation Services for the Mentally Ill Home; - · Licensed Intermediate Care Facilities for individuals with an Intellectual Disability (55 Pa.
+Code 6600) that are owned and operated by private agencies; or - Licensed Nursing Homes (28 Pa.
 Code Chapters 201, 203, 205, 207, 209 and 211).
-Certificate (specify):

 Enhanced levels of service are based on the participant's behavioral or medical support needs.
-Effective 1/1/18, at least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional credentials or degrees: • NADD Competency-Based Clinical Certification;
+Effective 1/1/18, at least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional credentials or degrees:

-NADD Competency-Based Dual Diagnosis Certification;

-NADD Competency-Based Direct-Support Professional Certification;

-- Registered Behavior Technician;

-- · Certified Nursing Assistant;

-- · Board Certified Assistant Behavior Analyst; or

-• Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
+- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - · Registered Behavior Technician; - · Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or - · Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.

-1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

-4. New providers demonstrate compliance with ODP standards through completion of a selfassessment and validation of required documentation, policies and procedures.
+- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

-7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

-9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs.

-10. Comply with Department standards related to provider qualifications.
+- 5. Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
+Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
+Have Workers' Compensation Insurance in accordance with state law. - 9.
+Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan which includes but is not limited to communication, mobility and behavioral needs. - 10.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

-2. Complete necessary pre/in service training based on the service plan.

-3. Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
-The other staff member must have a certification.

-4. Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
-Code Chapter 15.

-5. Have child abuse clearance (when the participant is under age 18) per 23 Pa.
+- 1. Be at least 18 years of age. - 2.
+Complete necessary pre/in service training based on the service plan. - 3.
+Have at least a high school diploma for participants authorized to receive 2:1 enhanced Respite.
+The other staff member must have a certification. - 4.
+Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
+Code Chapter 15. - 5.
+Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
-Chapter 63.

-6. Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.
-Verification of Provider Qualifications
+Chapter 63. - 6.
+Have a valid driver's license if the operation of a vehicle is necessary to provide Respite services.